smaginkv/com.ua.foxminded.integer-division/README.md

 <small>Output in JSON format<p><br></small>

-If you are interested in HTML file, you can use the "-h" option with file name
+If you are interested in HTML file, you can use the "-h" option and if you want to output in file use special option "> filename"

     java -jar uberjar\integer-division.jar 1564 23 -h > index.html